Hanzala1518/ChartGenie/README.md

 - 📊 **Smart Data Analysis** - Automatically detects column types (numbers, dates, geo-data, categories)

-ChartGenie is a modern, full-stack data visualization platform that combines the simplicity of CSV uploads with the intelligence of Google's Gemini AI.
+ChartGenie is a modern, full-stack data visualization platform that combines the simplicity of CSV uploads with the intelligence of Groq's Moonshot AI.
 Upload your data, ask questions in natural language, and get instant insights with stunning charts.- 🎨 **Beautiful Charts** - Bar, Line, Scatter, Tree Map, Geo Map, Heat Map, and Gantt charts

 - 🤖 **AI Chat Interface** - Ask questions in natural language to create custom visualizations